OSRSB/script-template/README.md

 12. Click Ok (in the same interface as above)
 13. Profit!

-Now you have a script you can use in the RSB.jar OR you can continue to run and test within your build environment.
+Now you have a script you can use in the OsrsBot.jar OR you can continue to run and test within your build environment.
 It is up to you.

-To use a script for RSB, traverse to
+To use a script for OsrsBot, traverse to
 ```{HOME_DIRECTORY}/GService/Scripts/Precompiled```

 and place the compiled jar here.